dfreilich/summaries/CleanCode.md

 Clean code is readable, but must also be robust.

 ## Chapter 8: Boundaries
+We often need to integrate other software into our system, whether it be other teams in our company, or third party providers.
+Some good practices of keeping boundaries of software clean are:
+* Don't pass collections around &rarr; Many collections (like `java.util.Map` provide more functionality than they should (like `clear()`, for instance)).
+Instead of using the base class, it is better to encapsulate it within another class where it is used (like define a `Sensor` class)
+* Use `Learning Tests` &rarr; When learning third-party libraries, you can do it by developing small unit tests to show the boundaries, what you can expect and what you can't, with a verifiable library of tests to let you know of major changes to your expectations.
+*

 ## Chapter 9: Unit Tests

 ## Chapter 10: Classes

 ## Chapter 11: Systems

 ## Chapter 12: Emergence

 ## Chapter 13: Concurrency

 ## Chapter 14: Successive Refinement

 ## Chapter 15: JUnit Internals

 ## Chapter 16: Refactoring SerialDate
 Here, the author refactors the SerialData package.
 It is a very involved refactor, and shows how he thinks through some issues.
 Look through it carefully, and take notes.
 ## Chapter 17: Smells and Heuristics